Swift is Community Transit's Bus Rapid Transit Service.

 - ORCA smart card readers and ticket vending machines at each station make paying your fare fast and easy.

-- For most of the route, Swift buses get signal priority and dedicated lanes to keep them on time.
+- Swift buses get signal priority, queue jumps and dedicated lanes for much of their routes, helping them to stay on time.

 - Real-time next bus signs at the stations count down the minutes until the next Swift bus will arrive.